Citibank Accounts Review

 - Citibank Step-Up Account.
 Maximise your interest earn with this checking account when you save more each month, starting from a base rate of 0.01% p.a. and up to 0.13% p.a.

 - Citibank Tap and Save Account.
-Earn 1% cashback when you spend on everyday necessities at participating merchants and 2% cash rebate with every EZ-Link Reload top up.
+Earn 1% cashback when you spend on everyday necessities at participating merchants.
 The Citibank Tap and Save Account also offers competitive interest up to 0.13% p.a.

 - US$ Checking Account.
 Enjoy the convenience of managing day-to-day transactions in US$.